tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Examples

-dwc:day="", dwc:month="", dwc:year="", dwc:eventDate="1962-11-01T10:00-0600", dwc:verbatimEventDate="", dwc:startDayOfYear="", dwc:endDayOfYear="": Response.status=RUN_HAS_RESULT, Response.result=COMPLIANT, Response.comment="dwc:eventDate is bdq:NotEmpty"
+dwc:day="", dwc:month="", dwc:year="", dwc:eventDate="1962-11-01T10:00-0600", dwc:verbatimEventDate="", dwc:startDayOfYear="", dwc:endDayOfYear="": Response.status=RUN_HAS_RESULT, Response.result=COMPLIANT, Response.comment="dwc:eventDate is bdqval:NotEmpty"

-dwc:dateIdentified="", dwc:day="", dwc:month="", dwc:year="", dwc:eventDate="", dwc:verbatimEventDate="", dwc:startDayOfYear="", dwc:endDayOfYear="": Response.status=RUN_HAS_RESULT, Response.result=NOT_COMPLIANT, Response.comment="All input fields bdq:Empty"
+dwc:dateIdentified="", dwc:day="", dwc:month="", dwc:year="", dwc:eventDate="", dwc:verbatimEventDate="", dwc:startDayOfYear="", dwc:endDayOfYear="": Response.status=RUN_HAS_RESULT, Response.result=NOT_COMPLIANT, Response.comment="All input fields bdqval:Empty"

 #### Use Cases

-bdq:Spatial-Temporal_Patterns, bdq:Record-Management
+bdqval:Spatial-Temporal_Patterns, bdqval:Record-Management

 #### Notes

-Only fails if all of the relevant fields of the Darwin Core Event class are bdq:Empty or do not exist.
+Only fails if all of the relevant fields of the Darwin Core Event class are bdqval:Empty or do not exist.
 Relevant Darwin Core fields include dwc:eventDate, dwc:verbatimEventDate, dwc:year, dwc:month, dwc:day, dwc:startDayOfYear, dwc:endDayOfYear.
 The terms dwc:eventID (if populated may or may not point to temporal information accessible to the user of the data) and dwc:eventTime (which is rare) are not included.

 [🠱](#indexes-to-the-tests-non-normative)
 ********************